owulveryck/owulveryck.github.io/content/post/20231016-chatgpt-next-gen-platform.md

 ## Platform?

+Let's review the fundamental principles of platforms, before going further.

 ### Platform Economy: From Pipelines to Platforms

 A **platform** efficiently connects **producers** and **consumers**, allowing them to generate value through their large-scale interactions.
-While this might seem like a familiar concept, **Sangeet Paul Choudary** introduces an additional perspective: the notion of a **pipeline**.
+While this might seem like a familiar concept, **[Sangeet Paul Choudary](https://en.wikipedia.org/wiki/Sangeet_Paul_Choudary)** introduces an additional perspective: the notion of a **pipeline**.

+Its model is presented in the HBR paper: [Pipelines, Platforms, and the New Rules of Strategy](https://hbr.org/2016/04/pipelines-platforms-and-the-new-rules-of-strategy),

-In business, a pipeline represents a linear and unidirectional transformation that enables a producer to create value and deliver it to the consumer.
+In a glimpse, in the business context a pipeline represents a linear and unidirectional transformation that enables a producer to create value and deliver it to the consumer.
 Essentially, it's the **traditional system** of goods or service providers.
-For instance, **Apple** provides value by creating products and selling them to consumers, transitioning from a set of components to a finished product through a series of pipelines.
+For instance, as described in the HBR document, **Apple** provides value by creating products and selling them to consumers, transitioning from a set of components to a finished product through a series of pipelines.
 These pipelines have been revolutionized by technology, impacting three main pillars:

 1. **Facilitating mass production**.